SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 This method is called when a simulation has terminated.
 The info is distributed to all registered plugins.

 #### *connectAction(function :: ControllerFunction, action :: ControllerAction)*
 Connects a given action unambiguously to the given function.
 All future activation of the function by the controller hardware will trigger the given action.
-Normally, *connectAction* is called during activation (*) of plugins and modes.
+Normally, *connectAction* is called during [activation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#activate) of plugins and modes.

 #### *disconnectAction(function :: ControllerFunction, action :: ControllerAction)*
 Disconnects the given action from the given function.
-Normally, *disconnectAction* is called during deactivation (*) of plugins and modes.
+Normally, *disconnectAction* is called during [deactivation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#deactivate) of plugins and modes.

 #### *fireAction(function :: ControllerFunction, trigger :: String)*
-This is some sort of dispatcher method, since in the end, the fireAction (*) method of the corresponding action is called.
-This action is retrieved using [findAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#findactionfunction--controllerfunction-trigger--string).
+This is some sort of dispatcher method, since in the end, the [fireAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-fireactionfunction--controllerfunction-trigger--string) method of the corresponding action is called.
+This action is retrieved using [getAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#getactionfunction--controllerfunction-trigger--string).

 #### *setMode(newMode :: ControllerMode)*
 Switches the controller to a different mode.
 The currently active mode will receive a deactivation and the new mode will be activated, thereby connecting all its actions to the correspondiing controller functions.